peterddrummond/xspde_matlab/doc/source/api.rst

     Generates a set of initial random fields ``v`` to initialize the fields simulated.

-.. function:: step (a,z,dt,r)
+.. function:: step (a,w,dt,r)

     *Default:* :func:`xRK4`

-    Specifies the stochastic integration routine for the field ``a``, given a step in time ``dt`` and noise ``z``, together with the interaction-picture propagator :attr:`r.propagator` which is part of the lattice structure.
+    Specifies the stochastic integration routine for the field ``a``, given a step in time ``dt`` and noise ``w``, together with the interaction-picture propagator :attr:`propagator` which is part of the lattice structure.
 It returns the new field ``a``.
 This function can be set to any of the predefined stochastic integration routines provided with xSPDE, described in the :ref:`chap-algorithms` chapter.
 User-written functions can also be used.
 The standard method, :func:`xRK4`, is a fourth-order Runge-Kutta.
 Another very useful alternative, :func:`xMP`, is a midpoint integrator.

 .. function:: prop (a,r)

     *Default:* :func:`xprop`

-    Returns the fields propagated for one step in the interaction picture, depending on the initial field ``a``, and the propagator array :attr:`r.propagator`.
-Note that the time-step used in :attr:`r.propagator` depends on the input time-step, the error-checking and the algorithm.
+    Returns the fields propagated for one step in the interaction picture, depending on the initial field ``a``, and the propagator array :attr:`propagator`.
+Note that the time-step used in :attr:`propagator` depends on the input time-step, the error-checking and the algorithm.

 .. function:: propfactor (nc,r)

     *Default:* :func:`xpropfactor`

-    Returns the transfer array :attr:`r.propagator`, used by the :attr:`prop` function.
-The time propagated is a fraction of the current integration time-step, :attr:`r.dt`.
-It is equal to ``1 / in.ipsteps`` of the integration time-step.
+    Returns the transfer array :attr:`propagator`, used by the :attr:`prop` function.
+The time propagated is a fraction of the current integration time-step, :attr:`dt`.
+It is equal to ``1 / ipsteps`` of the integration time-step.